lionisakis/TeamWorkProject-Cpp/README.md

 - Lionis Emmanouil Georgios(akis)
 - Skevofylaka Maria

+**There is a problem with Valgrind that sometimes does not work properly (it does not use "free" at space that its itself creates).
+It is not a problem with my code but it is a problem with the library Valgrind itself.
+It does not occur in all the computers but with those that have an old version of Valgrind.
+The issue that Valgrind itself told is at https://www.valgrind.org/docs/manual/faq.html#faq.reports  in the 4.1 section.**

 ## Compile and Execution Commands: ##
 The project contains a Makefile which is responsible for the compilation and execution of the program.
 So: